vanshika-99/A03/README.md

 4. Once it is downloaded, open up WebStorm and then go to File > Settings > Version Control > Git.
 Make sure that the path to Git is valid by clicking on Test.

 5. Once it shows you the version of Git that was downloaded click OK.
-Then, in settings, go to Behavior > System Settings > Passwords

 6. Now, create a new file in Webstorm, type your code, and then click on the VCS tab > Import into Version Control > Create Git Repository.
 Then, click OK once it shows you the path of where the file will be stored.